-As a ten year member of the Baltimore Aquarium, I’m shocked at how most visitors get the place exactly wrong.
-With that in mind, I put together this two hour tour that I’ve been using with my own kids since they were toddlers and tested again just yesterday with four kids ages 7-12.
+As a long-time member of the Baltimore Aquarium, I’m shocked at how most visitors get the place exactly wrong.
+With that in mind, I put together this two-hour tour that I started using with my own kids when they were toddlers.
+It still works now that they are tweens.

 Know Before You Go